ticofab/ticofab.github.io/_posts/2018-08-10-akka-http-websocket-example.md

 title: Akka Http Websocket Example
 excerpt: "An example usage of Websocket in Akka Http"
 modified: 2018-08-10
-tags: [scala, akka, akka-http, websocket]
+tags: [scala, akka, akka-http, Websocket]
 comments: true
 ---

-[Akka Http](https://doc.akka.io/docs/akka-http/current/introduction.html#philosophy) is a module of Akka that provides a full HTTP and WebSocket server and client implementation, building on the power of [Akka Streams](https://doc.akka.io/docs/akka/2.5.14/stream/stream-introduction.html#motivation).
+[Akka Http](https://doc.akka.io/docs/akka-http/current/introduction.html#philosophy) is a module of Akka that provides a full HTTP and Websocket server and client implementation, building on the power of [Akka Streams](https://doc.akka.io/docs/akka/2.5.14/stream/stream-introduction.html#motivation).
 This means backpressure and resilience transparently out of the box.
 Great!

-I recently needed to implement a bi-directional websocket channel where each connected client is handled by an actor.
-All examples I could find were somewhat more complicated and mostly about the chat use-case., so here is my simpler example.
+I recently needed to implement a bi-directional Websocket channel where each connected client is handled by an actor.
+The examples I could find were mostly about building a chat and therefore with a broader focus.
+Here is my simpler example.

-* Each connection gets assigned to an actor
+* Each Websocket connection gets assigned to an new actor
 * This actor will reply with `"Hallo " + s` when receiving a string message
 * This actor will pipe down to the client any `int` value it receives.

-As described in the [Server Side WebSocket Support](https://doc.akka.io/docs/akka-http/current/server-side/websocket-support.html) page of Akka Http, a websocket connection is modelled as a `Flow` that ingests messages and returns messages.
+As described in the [Server Side Websocket Support](https://doc.akka.io/docs/akka-http/current/server-side/Websocket-support.html) page of Akka Http, a Websocket connection is modelled as a Flow that ingests messages and returns messages.
 The key issue to solve was that I needed a reference to independently push messages down to the connected client.
 The trick that helped me came from [this post](https://bartekkalinka.github.io/2017/02/12/Akka-streams-source-run-it-publish-it-then-run-it-again.html) by Bartek Kalinka.
 The idea is to pre-materialize a `Source.actorRef` which jots down messages to a publisher Sink.